Homemade Carp Bait - The Best Recipes for Carp Fishing

 Usually 6–10 eggs per 1 kg of dry mix, depending on the desired dough consistency.

-Are homemade boilies more effective than store-bought?
+Are homemade carp boilies more effective than store-bought?

 Homemade boilies can be very effective because you can adjust flavor, solubility, and ingredients to specific waters and carp behavior.